 A change in terms might include, for example, a different hourly rate, a price change, expected completion timeline, work process or submission format that you described in your original proposal, including who is doing the work for a fixed-price job.
 (You can have someone else work on a fixed-price job if the client agrees, but you cannot let someone else log hours for you on an hourly contract — letting someone else log hours under your name is fraudulent billing and is a violation of Upwork’s Terms of Service.)

-Keep in mind that the client will only see your full rate including the Upwork Service Fee.
+Keep in mind that the client will only see your full rate including the Upwork freelancer service fees.

 Once a client has accepted your terms and made an offer, you cannot change the terms of a proposal unless the client agrees to the change.
 Changing the terms without approval from the client after they send the offer is a violation of Upwork’s Terms of Service.
 Likewise, the client will also need to get your approval for changes to the job after you accept the offer.